top of page

 Wind icon representing external influence patterns in the body

-2. When the body is exposed or more sensitive, these influences can impact the head — often quite suddenly.
+When the body is more exposed or sensitive,

-3. They are commonly influenced by weather, environment, and changes in temperature.
+These patterns are shaped by weather, environment, and changes in temperature.

 What it may feel like: